alachins/RAiSD-AI/README.md

     mu-LD	0.019
     MuStat	0.626

-Evaluating Sensitivity (True Positive Rate)
+Evaluating Sensitivity (True Positive Rate, Detection)
 -------------------------------------------

 The -k and -l parameters can be used to direct the tool to report sensitivity.
 This requires to conduct a run on neutral data first and sort all per-set best scores in order to define a threshold for a given False Positive Rate (FPR).
 RAiSD does this automatically when neutral data are processed, with the use of the -k parameter, providing an FPR.
 The following command line illustrates this for an FPR of 5%.